-It is important to note that while TorGuard values the privacy and anonymity of its users, the company headquarters are in the U.S. Although the company was established in the Nevis, its headquarters location makes it part of the Five Eyes Security Agreement.
+It is important to note that while TorGuard values the privacy and anonymity of its users, the company headquarters are in the U.S. Although the company was established in Nevis, its headquarters is actually in Florida.

 No one wants a sluggish VPN.
 There are faster VPNs on the market, but Torguard’s performance is solid with decent speed.
 Depending on where you’re located and which server you are trying to connect to, your speed performance is likely to be different.

 As with most VPNs, if you select a server that’s further away from your current location, it’s almost inevitable that you will experience a slower speed.
 Keep in mind that one user’s speed with TorGuard may vary greatly from another.